crystallabs/crysterm/CRYSTAL-WISHLIST.md

 https://github.com/crystal-lang/crystal/issues/10277

-Since it is probably too late to make this change in the language, it would be useful if Ameba would catch those:
+Since it is probably too late to make this change in the language, the only thing that was possible to do was to add support to Ameba that Sija did:

 https://github.com/crystal-ameba/ameba/issues/237

-Sija added support for this in Ameba 1.3.0.
+However, it only does literal-to-literal comparison checking and thus does not help the issue very much.

-But the proper solution would be to have this supported at the language level in Crystal 3.0.
+The proper solution would be to have this supported at the language level in Crystal 3.0.
 For example, to have an operator like `#==?` that behaves like the current `#==` (i.e. returns false if arguments are not comparable).
 And then to change `#==` to a type-safe version so that it produces an error when there is no comparison defined between its arguments.